-Before starting the TERRE Project, all affected parties will be informed about the Project's scope, contact information (GM), and availability of the publicly available information on the GDCA website via consultation meetings, information boards, brochures, and flyers, printed newspaper, websites or social media.
+Before starting the TERRP, all affected parties will be informed about the Project's scope, contact information (GRM), and availability of the publicly available information on the GDCA website via consultation meetings, information boards, brochures, and flyers, printed newspaper, websites or social media.

 Key communication principles are to:

-- Keep the community and key stakeholders informed in advance of project progress. - Encourage community participation. - Listen to feedback, investigate suggestions, and adopt them where possible. - Ensure transparency. - Adapt appropriate communication including gender-sensitive and non-discriminatory language - Apply user-friendly engagement tools. - Use multiple channels for communication. - Ensure safe space, and appropriateness of how communication and engagements are handled, especially when working with vulnerable groups and people who are still recovering from post-disaster trauma.
+- Keep the community and key stakeholders informed in advance of project progress. - Encourage community participation. - Listen to feedback, investigate suggestions, and adopt them where possible. - Ensure transparency. - Adapt appropriate communication including gender-sensitive and non-discriminatory language - Apply user-friendly engagement tools. - Use multiple channels for communication. - Ensure safe space, and appropriateness of how communication and engagements are handled, especially when working with vulnerable groups and people who are still recovering from postdisaster trauma.

-The earthquake on February 6, 2023, caused devastation in 11 provinces of Türkiye.
+In the TERR Project, the stakeholder engagement programme is already working effectively, both through the grievance redress mechanism and through personal engagement with beneficiaries in the site.
+Beneficiaries have easy access to the social experts of the consulting companies and the social experts of the PIU.
+In particular, the publication of the PIU social specialist's office telephone number on posters and brochures enables stakeholders to contact the PIU directly, and stakeholders welcome this practice.
+The same stakeholder engagement methods will be used in the project to be implemented with additional financing.
+However, the stakeholder engagement programme can be updated according to the needs of the site and stakeholders.
+The earthquake on February 6, 2023, caused devastation in 18 provinces of Türkiye.
 In addition to the city centers, serious destruction has occurred in the rural villages of these provinces.
 The people living in rural areas have serious problems in terms of housing.
 Local communities live in tents shared with other families.
 In addition, it is foreseen that insect problems will arise due to the warming weather.
 For these reasons, the people whose houses were destroyed due to the earthquake should be urgently relocated to new and safe housing.
 As a result of assessment studies, on-site reconstruction, including design/audit consultancy and works, will be carried out.